deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

-Let's look at some recent webxdc community advances, new webxdc app capabilities along with updates to the [webxdc specification](https://webxdc.org/docs/spec/index.html), and finally at some webxdc apps already in everyday use, as working approximations on how to replace whole Venture-Capital platforms with a ZIP file :)
+Let's look at some recent webxdc community advances, new webxdc app capabilities along with updates to the [webxdc specification](https://webxdc.org/docs/spec/index.html), and finally at some community-produced webxdc apps already in everyday use, as working first approximations on how to replace whole Venture-Capital platforms with a ZIP file :)

 ## Integrated and streamlined webxdc app discovery